 Scalability Issues

-When it comes to blockchain, scalability is a hurdle It’s like trying to fit a giant puzzle piece into a tiny space.
+When it comes to blockchain, scalability is one of the disadvantages of blockchain.
+It’s like trying to fit a giant puzzle piece into a tiny space.
 Here’s why it’s such a headache:

 - Blockchains can only handle a limited number of transactions at a time.